theNoonLight/theNoonLight/README.md

 2. Download the puzzle files
 3. Solve the puzzle
 4. Submit your answer using the form
-5. Get immediate feedback on correctness
+5. Get immediate feedback on correctness and see your attempt count

 ### For Admins